18F/join.tts.gsa.gov/pages/positions/zz_template_position.md

 ### Specialized Experience

-To qualify for this role, you must have one year of specialized experience equivalent to the GS {{ page.gs_level | minus: 1 }} in the Federal service.
+To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

 ENTER SE THAT WILL BE ON JOB ANNONOUCEMENT SENT TO HR